MiragianCycle/paladoc/act-2/Act2QuestionsOnly.md

 What did he do?

+What role did your borther play in your life?

+Do you have any specific memories about your brother?

 [[Questions for Pala's family/loved ones]]

-Can you describe the time Pala left the village?
+Can you describe the time Pala left to go to school in Pallegama?

-Had he expressed a desire to leave?

-How did you feel about him leaving?

-Did you encourage him to leave?

-With the war and unrest in in various parts of the island, this was a turbulent period in Sri Lanka.
-Did this seep into the village in any way?

-Did you notice any significant changes to life in the village of what is happening elsewhere on the island?

-Do you have any memories of any such specific incidents?

-How did you maintain contact with Pala was in Matara?
+How did you maintain contact with Pala was in Pallegama?

+Who was he staying with?

-Did you go to see him?
-Did you exchange letters?
+How often did you see him?

-What was his life in Matara like?
+How often did he come home?

 How did you get to know what happened to him when he was there?